mateochr/Producer-Consumer/README.md

 consumers_out.txt: The consumers record a line (Consumer id: -27) for every number they extract.

-Every consumer and producer print the number they generated/removed.
+Additionally every consumer and producer print the number they inserted/removed.

 ## HowTo